nxg-org/mineflayer-smooth-look/README.md

 - `pitch`: A number.
 - `duration`: The amount of time needed to complete the look.
 - `force`: Whether or not to start the tween immediately, or after all others finish.

+### Notes:
+You may wonder why `force` on all of the look functions is defaulting to `true`.
+Well, The alternative is to append the latest tween to the list of tweens that have not completed yet.
+Naturally, most tweening will occur over the span than more than one tick.
+Yet someone will definitely look at an entity every tick.
+If force is false, the bot will take `duration * # of calls` to complete the look.
+If force is true, it will only take `duration` ms to complete.